Garfaludica-APS/federludocon.garfaludica.it/README.md

-# GobCon Booking Website
+# FederludoCon Booking Website

-The source code of the GobCon booking portal of Garfaludica APS.
+The source code of the FederludoCon booking portal of Garfaludica APS.